-Courses that are dropped during Add/Drop period will neither be counted as credits attempted nor credits earned nor counted in the cumulative GPA.
+Courses that were dropped during Add/Drop period will neither be counted as credits attempted nor earned and will not be counted in the cumulative GPA.

-Withdrawn coursework that occurs after the Add/Drop period of the term will result in a (W) grade.
-Courses with a (W) grade are counted in the cumulative credits attempted.
-Zero credits are earned.
-The grade is not factored in the cumulative GPA calculation.
+Withdrawn coursework that results in a (W) grade will be counted in the cumulative credits attempted but zero credits earned.
+(W) grades are not included in the cumulative GPA calculation.

-An Immediate Leave of Absence taken after the first week of the semester (up through the $10^{th}$ week of the semester) will result in (W) grades.
+An Immediate Leave of Absence taken after the first week of the semester (up through the 10th week of the semester) will result in (W) grades.

-Satisfactory (S), Unsatisfactory (U), (Pass/Fail) Coursework
+Satisfactory (S), Unsatisfactory (U), Audit (AU), Failed (F) Coursework:

-Courses with a Satisfactory (S) grade are counted in the cumulative credits attempted and cumulative credits earned.
-The grade will not be factored in the cumulative GPA.
+Courses with a Satisfactory (S) grade are counted as credits attempted and credits earned; no grade will be counted in the cumulative GPA.

-Courses with a Unsatisfactory (U) grade are counted in the cumulative credits attempted.
-Zero credits are earned.
-The grade will not be factored in the cumulative GPA.
+Courses with an Unsatisfactory (U) grade are counted as credits attempted and zero credits earned; no grade will be counted in the cumulative GPA.